 For lack of a better name, I call it Standup.app.
 It helps facilitate the super-short standup call I run with my team every morning.

-I know there are other solutions out there, but this one is mine and built to my odd specifications.
+I know there are other solutions, but this one is mine and built to my odd specifications.

 Here's a demo that likely won't make sense until you read what's happening below.